Pahonia Detachment: Formation

 A framework was adopted to maintain secrecy, so that the special services of Belarus could not figure out the identities of participants.
 However, some, such as Yan Melnikov, openly filmed and declared themselves as volunteers in the ranks of the Armed Forces of Ukraine.

-By July 2014, the first groups of fighters of the detachment arrived in the east of Ukraine.
+By July 2014, the first groups of fighters of the detachment had arrived in the east of Ukraine.

 Combat

-The detachment took an active part in the battle of Ilovaisk, during which fighters with the call signs "Brest", "Moustached" and "Bugor" distinguished themselves, who managed to knock out a T-72 tank and two BMDs of the self-proclaimed DPR in street battles.
+The detachment took an active part in the battle of Ilovaisk, during which fighters with the call signs "Brest", "Moustached" and "Bugor" distinguished themselves, who managed to knock out a T-72 tank and two ballistic missile defense systems of the self-proclaimed Donetsk People's Republic (DPR) in street battles.

 As of September 2014, according to the statement of the representative of the detachment, Tatyana Yelova, some of the unit's fighters were part of the Ukrainian battalions on the front line, with no reported losses among them.
 However, in the winter of 2014-2015, reports appeared of the death of 12 fighters in battles.

 In September 2016, the “Pahonia Detachment” announced the termination of its participation in hostilities in eastern Ukraine.
 Members created the organization “Public Sector of the Pahonia Detachment”, which, first of all, is engaged in multifaceted aid to Belarusian volunteers.